 ||PCR may still be positive after sputum culture becomes negative |

 9. Case investigation

-The response to a notification will normally be carried out in collaboration with the case’s health carers.
-But regardless of who does the follow-up, PHU staff should ensure that action has been taken to:
+The response to a notification will normally be carried out in collaboration with the case’s healthcare providers.
+PHU staff should ensure that action has been taken to: